 As a consequence, the Cube is now available at a fraction of the cost of its initial retail price, around the $1000 mark.
 You can pick one up for around $200-$300 on Amazon, if not less.
 3D Systems continues to sell cartridges for the time being, although third-party manufacturers have popped up selling them at a fraction of the cost.

 Support wise, 3D Systems offers a 90-day warranty for parts and labor, but no refunds whatsoever due to discontinuing the product.
 Specific resellers may offer different refund policies.

 3D Systems has a robust after-sales support service with a dedicated phone team that can help with the jamming issue by walking through a variety of detailed fixes.
 They’ll also walk through updating the Cubify software to the latest firmware which helps with printing problems to a certain degree.
 Alongside are forums, guides, and articles about getting the most out of the Cube.

 The Cube isn’t a bad printer overall and produces some quality results for smaller projects.
 The design is the model’s strongest asset, and it’s hard to find fault with the look, feel, and ease of use (bar the jamming issue).

 At a much-reduced price, the Cube is an ideal no-nonsense first time 3D printer for those who want to experience the joys of printing without the hassle and tinkering of similarly priced DIY equivalents.
 The dual extruder setup is also a bargain.

 The cartridges are a downside, but if you buy them from a third-party, the costs are more palatable.
-There’s also a DIY fix for the jamming problem, which isn’t particularly difficult to perform and is a great way to introduce a novice to the modification aspect of the hobby.
+There’s also a DIY fix for the jamming problem, which isn’t particularly difficult to perform and is an excellent way to introduce a beginner to the modification aspect of the hobby.

-The Cube isn’t perfect, but its hard to argue with for the bargain price.
+The Cube isn’t ideal, but its hard to argue with for the bargain price.